 Shared taxis (or grand taxis) are common but create a close contact for a long period of time.
 Don’t get in if it’s a majority of the male.
 Where possible, sit next to a woman!

 When using private taxis, the driver will most likely not use a meter so agree on the price beforehand.
 Be firm.
 Stay alert.

 4. Use common sense

-Male or female, home or foreign country, avoid walking alone at night down dark streets and alleys, poor-lit areas, and isolated areas.
+Male or female, home or a foreign country, avoid walking alone at night down dark streets and alleys, poor-lit areas, and isolated areas.
 Take this more seriously if you’re a woman.
 Common sense!
 Don’t go anywhere at night where you feel uncomfortable.